Millennium Sapphire (MSTO) Achieves Self Reported Market Cap of $120.60 Million

-Millennium Sapphire (MSTO) traded flat against the US dollar during the 1 day period ending at 0:00 AM ET on September 1st.
-In the last seven days, Millennium Sapphire has traded 0% lower against the US dollar.
-Millennium Sapphire has a total market cap of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
-One Millennium Sapphire token can now be purchased for $0.17 or 0.00000604 BTC on popular exchanges.
+Millennium Sapphire (MSTO) traded flat against the dollar during the 24-hour period ending at 22:00 PM ET on September 2nd.
+During the last seven days, Millennium Sapphire has traded down 0% against the dollar.
+One Millennium Sapphire token can now be purchased for about $0.17 or 0.00000604 BTC on popular cryptocurrency exchanges.
+Millennium Sapphire has a total market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.